+Table 3.
+Summary of cognitive skills manifested by grade 2 and grade 6 students.

+Piagetian and neo-Piagetian theory informs us that novice designers of a certain age may not yet be fully capable of being informed designers due to the lack of required cognitive skills, in this case, causal reasoning and formal operations, without appropriate instruction and learning experiences.
+This suggest that second graders may benefit from curriculum and instruction focused on causal reasoning, openness to redesign, systemic troubleshooting techniques, and general design principles such as stability and symmetry used by the grade six student.
+The sixth grade student identified a retrospective desire to engage in more formal planning.
+Formal engineering analysis techniques such as functional analysis (Cross, 2008) could be indicated for sixth graders.

 Limitations of Study

-The small sample size of one normal, second grade boy and one advanced, sixth grade boy is an obvious limitation of the pilot study.
+The small sample size of one typically developing, second grade boy and one advanced, sixth grade boy is an obvious limitation of the pilot study.
 The proposed larger study includes two students at grade K, 2, 4, and 6 and would be balanced for gender and level.
-The talk-aloud protocol, as we have seen, may miss important thinking, the overlapping of EDP phases may distort data slightly, and the talk-aloud protocol can change the subject’s EDP naturally occurring phase.
 The possibility also exists that the differences in materials may influence some of the strategies and processes used by students.
 These effects do not appear significant.
 However, a larger study is needed to sort out the differences between levels, ages, and materials.
 Also, both genders need to be represented.

 Future Research